Science Hill student receives surprise visit from brother serving overseas - NewsBreak

 “I had no clue at all,” McDonald said.
 “The ironic part about this – I asked my mom actually two days before this actually happened when the next I would see him.
 And then ironically – ask and ye shall receive.”

 When Nolan’s mother, Stephanie McDonald, found out Kyle was coming home, she knew they had to surprise him.
-Once the Science Hill football game was postponed from Friday night until Saturday afternoon, a plan started to take shape.Pilot program brings Spanish classes to South Knoxville Elementary
+Once the Science Hill football game was postponed from Friday night until Saturday afternoon, a plan started to take shape.Jacob’s Cars for Kidneys: Local car enthusiasts raising funds for teen’s kidney transplant

 “It literally did not finalize until 4:30 Saturday morning when we returned back home from picking Kyle up,” she said.